 - How would you utilize this closet space?

 2. They Relieve Pain Points

 Mary Kay Ash shared, “Pretend that every single person you meet has a sign around his or her neck that says, ‘Make me feel important’.
 Not only will you succeed in sales, you will succeed in life.”
-Successful leasing professionals ask their customers about their pain points.
+Successful apartment leasing training programs help develop leasing professionals who ask their customers about their pain points.
 Pain points attributed to searching for a new home often include frustration, disappointment, confusion, anger, and fear.
 Highly memorable leasing professionals understand how to tap into these pain points and listen to their customer’s responses.
 Then they give them some actionable advice and options.
 They look for opportunities to share their own personal experience or the experience of another customer to help solve problems.
 An insightful thoughtful response strengthens the relationship.

 Here are a few examples of pain relieving questions which quite often include “why”: